 Instructions – 100% Whole Wheat Bread Machine Recipe

-- Bread Machine Settings – Basic (the not whole wheat setting), 1.5 lb or 2 lb, Light Color
+- Bread Machine Settings – Whole Wheat, 1.5 lb or 2 lb, Light Color

 - Unplug your bread machine.
 Remove the bread pan from the bread machine (so when you add the ingredients to the bread pan, they can not accidentally spill into the machine).